kojq/gal/README.md

 The license is subject to change at the discretion of [kojq](https://github.com/kojq).

+## Credits

+The *Magnolia grandiflora* SVG is under CC0.
+It is based on an SVG named *Magnolia flower flor*, uploaded on September 17, 2018, 11:59 p.m. by artist Betel Leclerc on Openclipart.

 ## Accessibility

 This markdown file is meant to be practical, consistent, and comprehensive.
 Please reach out with an issue or via [Community](#community) for suggestions.